I always explain my motives with the help of four aspects I like about designing:

 I like to change things.

 Design is ever changing.
 The relationship between function, interaction, behaviour and aesthetics, and the technological, social and commercial contexts in which this relationship has developed are dynamic.
-As a designer, I am able to change existing those situations and relationships into preferred ones.
+As a designer, I am able to change those existing situations and relationships into preferred ones.